Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 It is possible for the Plan to be successful but the Apply to fail.

-For example, if the ECR repository is not empty or if deletion protection is enabled on EC2, ALB, etc.
+For example, if the ECR repository is not empty, or if deletion protection is enabled for EC2, ALB, etc.

-When this situation occurred, I would repeatedly create a PR → Plan → Approve → Merge (Apply) to Plan/Apply again.
+When this situation occurred, we would repeatedly create a PR → Plan → Approve → Merge (Apply) to Plan/Apply again.

 This is a toil that SREs cannot ignore.